vrdelpino/Quantum-Computing-Experiments/README.md

 * Install [VS Code]
 * Install [QDK Extension for VS Code]

 After all these steps, we are ready to go.
+As a personal decision, I will use Jupyter Notebook, if you are interested in following a similar approach, feel free to use quantum-studio Docker image I created.

 ### Our first Q# and Python program

 For this experiment we'll need two main files:
-* Python code executing the experiment
+* Python code executing the experiment (The driver)
-* Q# code
+* Q# code (our Q# experiment to run)

 Both files can be found in QSharp/Python - QSharp -Random Number Generator Experiment